All Collections

 4. Cost savings: By identifying inefficiencies and waste in their operations, businesses can often reduce their costs and improve their profitability.
 TCA can help to identify these opportunities by providing a more complete picture of the costs associated with a product or service.

-5. Innovation and competitiveness: TCA can help businesses to identify new markets and opportunities for innovation by identifying unmet social and environmental needs.
+5. Innovation and competitiveness: TCA can help businesses identify new markets and opportunities for innovation by identifying unmet social and environmental needs.
 By addressing these needs, businesses can differentiate themselves from competitors and improve their market position.

 Overall, true cost accounting with eco-costs can help businesses to create more sustainable and responsible operations, while also improving their financial performance and competitiveness.